 Have a systematic approach to maintenance, stay knowledgeable about and utilize best practices and technology, and focus on the priorities (keep your eye on the ball).
 And finally, ditch your ego so you can take a team approach to solving problems and you will be on your way to reducing downtime and saving money.

-About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repairs for all types of industrial electronic equipment and most all manufacturers including power supply repairs, circuit boards, drives, servo motors, CNC equipment, encoders, monitors and touchscreens, test equipment, light curtains, and much more.
+About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repairs for all types of industrial electronic equipment and most all manufacturers including power supply repairs, circuit boards, drives, servo motors, CNC equipment, encoders, monitors and touchscreens, test equipment, and much more.
 Rush Service is available and Two Year Warranties cover most repairs.
 The customer service team is available to answer your questions and help solve your industrial electronic repair problems.
 You can reach them by calling 800-605-6419 or going to www.acsindustrial.com.